OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesSunday.md

 - stories of Mike (Michael Croucher)
 - getting Katja involved in OpenDreamKit (Katja, Michael, Samuel)
 - "Software tools for mathematics" workshops (Katja, Samuel)
-- Reproducible GAP experiments on Binder (AlexK) to write about https://github.com/alex-konovalov/gap-teaching
+- Reproducible GAP experiments on Binder (OlexandrK) to write about https://github.com/olexandr-konovalov/gap-teaching
-- AlexK used GAP Jupyter interface in teaching at PGTC 2018 and "Software tools for mathematics" workshop
+- OlexandrK used GAP Jupyter interface in teaching at PGTC 2018 and "Software tools for mathematics" workshop
 - Wanted: blog post about Jupyter in GAP and other CAS https://www.gapdays.de/gap-jupyter-days2018/

 Aim 2: success stories about odk based VRE deployments